econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 There have also been publications that partake of the mathematical flavor of life cycle modeling but do not use the intertemporal choice framework.
 [](doi:10.1080/0015198x.2023.2212581) uses a static model of portfolio optimization, where the objective is to maximize the mean-variance trade off of a portfolio position with additional features such as non-pecuniary benefits.
-Because this model is not dynamic, it can not consider and/or anticipate risks such as future market volatility, changes in preferences over the life cycle, mortality, and retirement horizon.
+Because this model is not dynamic, it can not examine questions like the role of increasing health and mortality risk with age, the degree of uncertainty in expenses, or any other question whose answer depends on changes in the consumer's circumstances as they age.

 # Estimation

 ## Indirect Inference Described

-Even if one knew all the parameters of the model (the consumer's coefficient of relative risk aversion, etc), solving an optimization problem that includes the many real-world complications described above (especially those due to uncertainty) is such a formidable problem that it only became possible about 25 years ago (and solving the models took days).
+Even if one knew all the parameters of the model (the consumer's coefficient of relative risk aversion, etc), solving an optimization problem that includes the many real-world complications described above (especially those due to uncertainty) is such a formidable problem that it only became possible about 25 years ago (when solving such models took days).

-But of course we do not know the best values to choose for unobservable parameters like relative risk aversion and time preference rates.
+But of course we do not know the best values to choose for unobservable parameters like relative risk aversion.
 The increasingly standard approach to this problem is the method of 'indirect inference.'
 Essentially, this means specifying the structure of your model except for the values of parameters that you cannot measure well (like time preference and risk aversion), and asking a numerical search algorithm to seek the values of those parameters that lets the model fit the data as well as it is capable of doing.
 This requires the computer to solve the problem perhaps thousands of times, which is why indirect inference has only begun to come into its own recently, as computer speeds have become fast enough to tackle the problem.